CodingItWrong/howtojsonapi.com/spring.md

 Now that you have a JSON:API backend, you should try connecting to it from the frontend.
 Choose a tutorial from the [How to JSON:API home page](/)!

+*Special thanks to Harry Pritchett for his help with this tutorial!*

 [crnk]: http://www.crnk.io/
 [firefox]: https://getfirefox.com
 [initializr]: https://start.spring.io/